MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/setup.md

    ![Screenshot of start and wait for an approval assigned to email](./media/start-and-wait-for-an-approval-assigned-to.png)

 1. Select **Save**.
-It may prompt you with a warning *No Microsoft Dataverse database for this environment has been provisioned*.
+It might prompt you with a warning *No Microsoft Dataverse database for this environment has been provisioned*.
 The  warning is normal and is the exact reason why you're running these prerequisite steps

 1. Select **Test** and choose **Manually**, and select **Test** again